 WD Blue SN550: An overall better deal

-The new SN550 uses Western Digital’s home-grown controller and firmware and uses its latest 3D NAND flash memory.
-The company says the SSD has an improved thermal design that enables it to maintain sustained performance during extended operations.
+The new SN550 uses Western Digital's home-grown controller and firmware and uses its latest 3D NAND flash memory.
+The company says the SSD has an improved thermal design to maintain sustained performance during extended operations.

 The new WD Blue SN550 is a single-sided SSD, and it shares the same level of endurance as that of the previous model.